-This paper presents new estimates of intergenerational mobility based on an extensive generational data set from Norway with extraordinary long earnings histories.
-A substantial part of the life-cycle earnings of four birth cohorts born around 1960, and almost the entire life-cycle earnings for their fathers are observed.
-Extending the length of the fathers' earnings windows from 5 to 30 years has a positive impact on the estimated elasticities.
-More importantly, keeping the size of the earnings window constant but increasing the focal point in the life cycle reveals a strong negative age effect.
-Compared to estimates based on shorter earnings histories, our elasticities are much larger, indicating that intergenerational earnings mobility may have been strongly overstated in many earlier studies.
-Our interpretation is that the biases are related to age and/or life-cycle measurement errors more than persistency in the transitory innovations.
+Using Norwegian intergenerational data with a substantial part of the life-cycle earnings of children and almost the entire life-cycle earnings for their fathers, we present new estimates of intergenerational mobility.
+Extending the length of the fathers' earnings windows from 5 to 30 years increases the estimated elasticities.
+Increasing the age of father at observation has the opposite effect.
+Our findings indicate that intergenerational earnings mobility may have been strongly overstated in many earlier studies with shorter earnings histories.
+Biases in the estimated elasticities appear to be related to age and/or life-cycle measurement errors more than persistency in the transitory innovations.

-JEL codes: J62, C23
+JEL Classification: J62, C23

-Keywords: Intergenerational mobility, measurement error.
+Keywords: intergenerational mobility, measurement error